PhyloSofS-Team/DANCE/README.md

 - **Sequence Clustering:** Utilizes MMseqs2 to cluster sequences based on user-defined similarity and coverage levels, defaulting to 80%.
 Outputs a TSV file detailing the clusters.

-- **Multiple Sequence Alignments:** Aligns sequences within each cluster using MAFFT, removes columns with only 'X's or gaps, and orders sequences by their PDB codes for efficiency.
+- **Multiple Sequence Alignments:** Aligns sequences within each cluster using MAFFT, and orders sequences by their PDB codes for efficiency.

 - **Structure Extraction and Generation of Conformational Ensembles:** This step involves extracting 3D coordinates of backbone atoms from CIF files, reconstructing missing atoms, and discarding incomplete residues or chains.
 It then groups conformations based on sequence clustering and superimposes them using the Quaternion Characteristic Polynomial method, reducing structural redundancy.
 The final output is a conformational ensemble in PDB/CIF format, accompanied by corresponding Multiple Sequence Alignments (MSAs) and Root Mean Square Deviation (RMSD) matrices.

 - **Extraction of Linear Motions:** Performs Principal Component Analysis (PCA) on each ensemble's 3D coordinates to identify and interpret linear motions in the protein structures.
+The output is a CSV file containing several stats for the created ensembles.

 While each of these steps is managed by an individual Python script capable of functioning autonomously, the complete pipeline that invokes these scripts in sequence is implemented in wrapper.py.
 This approach allows users the flexibility to either utilize the entire pipeline for comprehensive analysis or employ individual scripts for specific tasks as needed.